MSci Biomedical Science

 - Relevant subjects: Subjects that meet the Science requirement for this course: Biology, Human Biology, Chemistry, Physics, Psychology, Mathematics.

-- EDEXCEL (BTEC) Diploma: To include six units in Biology or Chemistry and six units in another Science subject.
+- EDEXCEL (BTEC) Diploma: Six units in Biology or Chemistry and six units in another Science subject.
 Please list the units you are studying in your application.
 For further advice on acceptable units, please email us.

 - Access: 15 Level 3 credits at Distinction in Biology or Chemistry and 15 credits at Merit in another Science subject.